QIC Health and Community Services (QIC) Standards

 QIC Standards recognised as 'highly equivalent' for the NSW specialised homelessness services program

-From 30 June 2024, all specialist homelessness service (SHS) providers contracted to deliver programs under the New South Wales Department of Communities and Justice (DCJ) will be required to be accredited to the ASES Certificate level (or equivalent) in order to continue to receive DCJ funding for future contracts.
+All specialist homelessness service (SHS) providers contracted to deliver programs under the New South Wales Department of Communities and Justice (DCJ) are now required to be accredited to the ASES Certificate level (or equivalent) in order to continue to receive DCJ funding for future contracts.

-The DCJ has recognised the QIC Health and Community Service Standards (the QIC Standards) as ‘highly equivalent’ to that of ASES and can be applied by relevant organisations to meet the 30 June 2024 requirements.
+The DCJ has recognised the QIC Health and Community Service Standards (the QIC Standards) as ‘highly equivalent’ to that of ASES and can be applied by relevant organisations to meet these requirements.

-The QIC Standards are more suited to larger organisations that offer multiple service streams and have established quality systems in place.
-QIP has QIC Standards client support staff and assessors based in NSW with the capacity to support larger organisations that offer specialist homelessness services.
-We're ready to help you meet the government-mandated accreditation requirements by 30 June 2024.
+The QIC Standards are suited to all organisations that offer multiple service streams and have established quality systems in place.
+QIP has QIC Standards client support staff and assessors based in NSW with the capacity to support all organisations that offer specialist homelessness services.
+We're ready to help you meet current government-mandated accreditation requirements.

 The DCJ has made a commitment to subsidise the accreditation costs for providers with less than $5m in total annual revenue to gain accreditation the first time.
-Funding of $16,000 per organisation is now available through the ASES Support Grant.
-More information about the grant can be found on the NSW Government Department of Communities and Justice website.
+Funding of $16,000 per organisation is now available, and can be found on the NSW Government Department of Communities and Justice website.

 QIC Standards Accreditation Program